There are different options to help you stay connected and access the internet from your home.

 Check if your new service provider will contract your old service provider to start the change-over and if there is anything else you need to do to help with this.

-You can get your bills electronically (for example, email) or through the provider’s website.
-If you cannot access bills in an electronic format because of limited access to the internet or other issues, the provider must give you a paper bill free of charge.
-You must be told when the bill is available online (for example, by sending you a text message).
+You can get your bills by email or through the provider’s website.
+If you can’t get bills in an electronic format because of limited access to the internet or other issues, the provider must give you a paper bill for free.
+You must be told when the bill is available online (for example, by text message).

 ComReg has more information about internet billing.

-If you have a problem with the service (for example, there are network coverage issues or you wish to dispute a charge on your bill) or the contract, you should first contact your provider to try sort out the issue.
+If you have a problem with the contract or the service (for example, network coverage issues or billing disputes), contact your provider to try sort out the issue.

-If you cannot sort out the problem informally, you can put your complaint in writing to the internet service provider.
+If you can’t fix the problem informally, you can complain in writing to the internet service provider.

-If you are not satisfied with the response from the provider, you can then contact ComReg for more advice and help.
+If you are not happy with the response, you can contact ComReg for more advice and help.

 - Live web chat